mabesi/mabesi/README.md

 ## 👨‍💻 About Me

-I am a **Blockchain & Web3 Full-Stack Developer** in career transition, focused on smart contracts, decentralized applications, and secure system design.
-My experience in Web3 is built through intensive hands-on study, personal projects, and end-to-end development of practical prototypes.
+I am a **Blockchain & Web3 Full-Stack Developer** in career transition, focused on smart contracts, decentralized applications, and end-to-end Web3 solutions.
+My experience in blockchain is built through **hands-on study and the development of personal and didactic projects**, where I design, implement, and test complete systems across the Web2–Web3 stack.

-Alongside my Web3 path, I have solid experience developing complete software systems in **JavaScript/TypeScript**, **React**, **React Native**, and data-driven interfaces for corporate environments (Brazilian Air Force).
-This combination allows me to approach blockchain development with strong fundamentals in architecture, usability, and problem-solving.
+I combine this Web3 focus with a solid background in **full-stack software development**, working with **JavaScript/TypeScript, React, and React Native**, as well as data-driven interfaces developed for corporate environments.
+This background allows me to approach blockchain projects with strong foundations in **system architecture, code organization, usability, and problem-solving**, applying best practices from traditional software engineering to decentralized systems.

-- 🔭 I’m currently working on **personal and didactic blockchain projects**.
+- 🔭 Currently developing **personal and didactic blockchain projects**, including smart contracts, dApps, and developer tooling.

-- 🌱 I’m currently learning **Advanced Solidity patterns and Zero Knowledge Proofs**.
+- 🌱 Continuously deepening my knowledge of advanced **Solidity patterns, testing strategies, gas optimization, and Zero-Knowledge concepts**.

-- 💬 Ask me about **Smart Contracts, dApps, and React**.
+- 💬 Open to discussions about **smart contracts, dApp architecture, Web3 tooling, and full-stack React-based solutions**.

 ---